Equipment and Safety

 • Water containers

-• Maps on your phone – All competitors must have the course routes (for the stages you are racing) saved to your phone in an ap that works when not in phone reception.
-We strongly recopmmend CAPRA maps as out new mapping tool.
-Follow these instructions HERE)
+• Maps on your phone – All competitors must have the course routes (for the stages you are racing) saved to your phone in an app that works when not in phone reception.

 • A beanie to keep your head warm – a Headsock or ‘Buff’ is sufficient